bentley-historical-library/bhl_git_training/README.md

 ### Clone a repo
 ```
 Click File --> Clone repository... in the top-left corner of GitHub Desktop
+Filter your repositories, choose a local path, and click Clone
 ```
 - Cloning (`git clone`) copies a remote repo (e.g., a GitHub repo) to create a local copy on your computer.
 By default, GitHub Desktop keeps track of local (to your fork and therefore your computer) and remote (in the bentley-historical-library GitHub) repositories [>> More](https://www.atlassian.com/git/tutorials/setting-up-a-repository/git-clone)